 While you are going through the process of selecting a property manager, keep the following points in mind:

-- Ask the broker how long he or she has been managing properties from that office or area.
-Your goal is to find out how long has that individual or that independent office has been in the property management business in your area and how familiar they are with local laws.
+- Ask the property manager how many years the brokerage has been managing properties from that location.
+Your goal is to find out how long that brokerage has been in the property management business in your local area and how familiar they are with local laws.
 California is unlike other states and it has many separate and different city rent ordinances in addition to county, state and federal laws.
 APM has been in the property management business since 1985.

-- Ask the broker for a breakdown of all fees.
+- Ask the property manager for a breakdown of all fees.
 Most property managers in our service area charge between 6% to 10% of the monthly rent to manage your rental properties or they may charge a leasing fee plus a flat monthly fee.
 We also notice a few property management companies that have a LONG list of add on fees and they do not disclose unless you ask for it in writing.

-It is difficult to tell when you are a new landlord seeking to find an experienced real estate broker specializing in property management.
-Hopefully, these quick tips shall facilitate and assist you to investigate and select the right property manager for your rental property.
+It is difficult to tell when you are a new landlord seeking to find an experienced real estate broker specializing in property management in your local area.
+Hopefully, these quick tips shall facilitate and assist you in investigating and selecting the right property manager for your rental property.
 We are here to answer all of your questions about our property management services.
 Please call us at (510) 487-2583.

 A WORD OF WARNING